yakxxx/django-addview/README.md

 (It's good practice to keep templates inside one directory per project unless you write reusable app).

 Django-addview can create your views in two locations.
 One is `ADDVIEW_GLOBAL_TEMPLATE_DIR` and second is `templates` directory inside your apps directory.
-You choose between then while adding view in gui.
+You choose between them while adding view in gui.

 Example of configuration: